-Miss Havisham and Magwitch are similar in that both have amazing names, and both have protégés that they are preening in order to enact some kind of revenge: Miss Havisham seeks revenge on men, and Magwitch seeks revenge on the upper class and on all of those who deemed him worthless.
-Both unintentionally wound the protégés for whom they work so hard to provide, for Estella is incapable of love, and Pip rejects Joe in the name of the money and the promise of money that Magwitch provides.
+Miss Havisham and Magwitch are similar in that both have amazing names, and both have protégés that they're prepping to enact some kind of revenge: Miss Havisham seeks revenge on men, and Magwitch seeks revenge on everyone who thought he was worthless.
+And both unintentionally wound the protégés for whom they work so hard to provide: Estella is incapable of love, and Pip almost loses everyone who loves him.

 Compeyson and Drummle are lovers and husbands (or almost-husbands) to Miss Havisham and Estella, respectively.
 Both men are cold, irreverent, and violent.
 Both men injure the women who love them.
 Both men meet their deaths in unusual ways: Compeyson drowns and Drummle is killed while mistreating a horse.